billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 * `ShankMap: Turn Off List`: A dialog appears to name groups of channels.

-* `ShankMap: Restore Original`: Revert to the shankMap stored in the meta file.
-The stored shankMap automatically turns off *reference* channels, *standby* channels, and any *custom* channels you marked when configuring the run.
+* `ShankMap: Restore Original`: Revert to the default settings.
+For imec probes default turns off *reference* and *standby* channels.
+For nidq streams we revert to the shankMap stored in this file's metadata.

-> **Note**: None of these shankMap editing operations permanently alter the on-disk metadata.
+> **Note**: None of these shankMap editing operations permanently alter any on-disk metadata.

 ### Export